clux/facemaulers/halos-3.md

 ## Entrance

-Big FU on door?

 ### Spire
 Contains final crystal.
-Prismatic wall (30 foot sphere around it - repeat cast with the power of the spine at full power).
+Prismatic wall (30 foot sphere around it - repeat cast with the power of the spine at full power, disappears if umnos dies).
-Enormous tree in the center growing with blue roots hooked seemingly into the stone below.
+Broken tree in the center.
+Grows enormous with growing with blue roots that hook into the stone and spire below, and link the variour platforms.

 ## Peak; Halos Omphalos